emostar/express-graceful-exit/README.md

  __log__             |  Print status messages and errors to the logger  |  false __logger__          |  Function that accepts a string to output a log message  |  console.log __callback__        |  Optional function that is called with the exit status code once express has shutdown, gracefully or not <br> Use in conjunction with  `exitProcess: false` when the caller handles process shutdown  |  no-op
- __performLastRequest__ |  Process the first request received per connection after exit starts, and include a connection close header for callers and load balancers. <br> `false` is the existing behavior, deprecated as of v0.5.0 |  false
+ __performLastRequest__ |  Process the first request received per connection after exit starts, and include a connection close header in the response for the caller and/or load balancer. <br> The current default is `false`, but will default to `true` in the next major release, `false` is deprecated as of v0.5.0 |  false, **true is recommended**
- __errorDuringExit__ |  Respond to incoming requests with an error instead of silently dropping them. <br> `false` is the existing behavior, deprecated as of v0.5.0  |  false
+ __errorDuringExit__ |  When requests are refused during graceful exit, respond with an error instead of silently dropping them. <br> The current default is `false`, but will default to `true` in the next major release, `false` is deprecated as of v0.5.0 |  false, **true is recommended**
  __getRejectionError__  |  Function returning rejection error for incoming requests during graceful exit | `function () { return new Error('Server unavailable, no new requests accepted during shutdown') }`
  __exitProcess__      |  If true, the module calls `process.exit()` when express has shutdown, gracefully or not  |  true __exitDelay__       |  Wait timer duration in the final internal callback (triggered either by gracefulExitHandler or the hard exit handler) if `exitProcess: true`  |  10ms